mo-martin/wandisco-documentation/docs/quickstarts/hdp_sandbox_lhv_client-adlsg2_lan.md

 [//]: <This is required to get the Fusion docker setup script to pass verification when entering the HDP NameNode/Metastore hostnames.
 It is removed after the setup script is done.>

+[//]: <This workaround is not required after removing the 'validate_hostname' function from the following conf files: common.conf, common-fusion.conf, plugin-livehive.conf and zone-hdp.conf.>

 1. On the docker host, edit the hosts file so that the correct hostname variables will be set during the Fusion setup.

    `vi /etc/hosts`